Dive into a fascinating water world and skim the surface with—or swim alongside—live sharks and stingrays!

-Every week is shark week at Walt Disney World Resort, where you can see 6 shark species and 8 species of rays!
+Every week is shark week at Walt Disney World Resort, where you can see several shark and ray species up close!

 Sharks and Rays at Walt Disney World Resort

 Come marvel at these fascinating and primitive denizens of the deep as they patrol the waters at the massive aquarium of The Seas with Nemo & Friends at Epcot.
 Here, you’ll find white spotted bamboo sharks as well as sand, tiger, blacknose and brown sharks and spotted eagle rays.
 Feeling adventurous?
 Take the plunge and scuba dive alongside sharks and rays—and thousands more species—as part of the Epcot Seas Adventures – DiveQuest experience.
 Or, explore the same waters as you snorkel with the Epcot Seas Adventures – Aqua Tour.